-- 91. It should not, however, be assumed that every unfavourable comment under the Order would necessarily result in a qualification in the report under sub-sections (2) and (3) of section 143 of the Act.
+- 91. If the auditor is of the opinion that any of the unfavourable comments on matters specified in the Order results in a modification in the report under sub-sections (2) and (3) of section 143 of the Act, the manner of reporting would have to be in accordance with the principles enunciated in SA 705(Revised), "Modifications to the Opinion in the Independent Auditor's Report". - It should not, however, be assumed that every unfavourable comment under the Order would necessarily result in a modification in the report under sub-sections (2) and (3) of section 143 of the Act.
 Firstly, the unfavourable comment may be regarding a matter which has no relevance to a true and fair view presented by the financial statements, for example, the failure of the company to deposit provident fund dues in time or to comply with the requirements regarding acceptance of public deposits.
 Secondly, while the non-compliance may be material enough to warrant an unfavourable comment under the Order, it may not be material enough to affect the true and fair view presented by the financial statements.
 Finally, the non-compliance may be in an area which calls for remedial action on the part of the management, and may be important for that reason, but may not be sufficiently important in the context of the report under subsections (2) and (3) of section 143 of the Act.
-In deciding, therefore, whether a qualification in the report under sub-sections (2) and (3) of section 143 of the Act is necessary, the auditor should use his professional judgement in the facts and circumstances of each case. - 92.
+In deciding, therefore, whether a modification in the report under sub-sections (2) and (3) of section 143 of the Act is necessary, the auditor should use his professional judgement in the facts and circumstances of each case. - 93.
 It is important to note that replies to many of the requirements of the Order will involve expression of an opinion and not necessarily statement of facts.
 It is necessary, therefore, that this is indicated when making the report under the Order.
 This can be done in either of the following ways: - (a) by a general preface to the comments under the Order on the following lines:

-"In terms of the information and explanations sought by us and given by the company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that......"
+"In terms of the information and explanations sought by us

+and given by the company and the books of account and records examined by us in the normal course of audit and to the best of our knowledge and belief, we state that......"